 Unlike cooking, successful baking relies on air pressure, which has a dramatic effect on the way baked goods rise (and fall!).
 Air pressure varies depending on where you live—the higher the elevation, the lower the air pressure.
 For basic formulas and helpful tips on high-altitude baking, see page 70.

 Because pie fillings (especially fruit pies) sometimes boil over during baking, it’s a good idea to place the pan on a cookie sheet to catch any drippings before they land on the oven floor and create a burnt-on mess.
 I also recommend covering the cookie sheet with foil, which both protects it (the boiling hot sugar and fruit juice can cause it to discolor) and makes cleanup easier.
 This is also a good idea for cheesecakes, fruit cobblers, and other baked goods that may rise too high and spill over the sides of the pan.

 Have no fear

-Most importantly, remember to have fun.
-Revel in your successes, and learn from (and laugh at) your mistakes.
+Remember to have fun with your baking experiences.
+Enjoy your successes and learn from (and laugh at) your mistakes.

 How to Read the Recipes

 The recipes in this book all contain common elements that are arranged for easy reading.
 The “Stuff You’ll Need” box shows the utensils and cooking vessels you’ll need to create the recipe.
 An ingredient list, yield information, and clear step-by-step instructions with photos are also included.
-Then all you have to do is follow the recipe instructions.
+Then all you have to do is follow the instructions.
 If you do it right, the finished product should like the finished recipe photo.
-Many of the recipes also have helpful Important Tips—these pointers will help you make a be1er dish or save you from making mistakes that could ruin your meal.
+Many of the recipes also have helpful Important Tips—these pointers will help you make better baked goods or save you from making mistakes that could ruin them.